hmonsalv/cilium-inject-mtls/README.md

-# Cilium Inject mTLS Example
+# Cilium Inject mTLS

 ## About This Lab

-In this lab we are going to make use of a `Cilium Service Mesh` Envoy L7 advance feature to redirect all traffic that goes to a given destination IP/FQDN to an `Envoy listener` where we will inject an `mTLS` (Mutual TLS) client certificate.
+In this lab we are going to make use of a `Cilium Service Mesh` Envoy L7 advanced feature to redirect all traffic for a given destination to an `Envoy listener` where we will inject an `mTLS` (Mutual TLS) client certificate.

 This is specially usefull when you want to communicate from your k8s cluster to a backend service that requires mTLS authentication, and you don't want to modify your application code to handle mTLS.

 This scenario is also applicable when you want to use a third-party solution that offers some CRDs to interact with a custom backend, but this CRD doesn't support mTLS authentication natively.
 An example could be `Flux CD` `notification-controller` that provides a `Provider` CRD where you can define a generic webhook (see [here](https://fluxcd.io/flux/components/notification/providers/#generic-webhook)) to send notifications to a custom backend that you might want to build enforcing mTLS authentication, but this `Provider` CRD doesn't support mTLS natively to inject the client certificate to the requests.

+> **Remark:** while this lab will give you step-by-step instructions to complete it successfully, it's recommended to have some knowledge of `Cilium Service Mesh` and `Envoy`.
+You can check this talk from the KubeCon EU 2024 where my coleague [@edgrz](https://github.com/edgrz) and I talk in depth about this Cilium feature that allows you to redirect specific traffic in your k8s cluster to an Envoy proxy to apply advanced L7 configurations: [Cilium + eBPF Day - KubeCon 2024 - Meshing It Up Securely](https://www.youtube.com/watch?v=kC8efabCH6s&list=PLj6h78yzYM2PHDqy_nINY8-462uYzb18d&index=10).

 ## Lab Environment

-This lab will be formed by the following components:

-- A `kind` k8s cluster running with Cilium CNI where Cilium Service Mesh capabilities are enabled.
-- A `haproxy` container - running in the docker kind network - that listens on port `8083` and enforces mTLS authentication, redirecting all traffic to the `echo-server` container.
-- An `echo-server` container - running in the docker kind network - that listens on port `8081` acting as an echo HTTP server that responses with the request (and all its headers) that just arrived.

-In addition, along this lab, we will be deploying the following components:

-- A `curl` pod in the `mtls-inject` namespace that will be used to perform some connectivity tests.
-- A `CiliumNetworkPolicy` that will redirect all traffic that goes to the `haproxy` container's IP:port to an `Envoy listener` where we will inject the mTLS client certificate.
-- A `CiliumClusterwideEnvoyConfig` that will define the `Envoy listener` that injects the mTLS client certificate to all request that arrive, and send the request to the actual destination (the `haproxy` IP:port).

 ### Diagram